Ahmed-AG/Bedrock-testing/README.md

 ```
 ## Cloudwatch query test

-To get the model to accurately create a Cloudwatch query, an (instructions file)[cloudwatch_instructions.txt] is being provided.
+To get the model to accurately create a Cloudwatch query, an [instructions file](cloudwatch_instructions.txt) is being provided.

 ```bash
 % python3 cloudwatch-titan-test.py botdev "Show me traffic going to 8.8.8.8"